dev-academy-programme/computer-setup/windows-10-setup.md

     - For Full Name, Room Number, etc. you can hit Enter to leave them blank
     - If it says installing for more than 5 minutes, close the Ubuntu window and re-open it
 1. Configure your Windows Terminal
-    - Open your Windows Terminal application and select the dropdown next to the new tab button then select Settings
+    - Open your Windows Terminal application (find this by typing `Windows Terminal` in the Start menu, it is NOT the same as Powershell) and select the dropdown next to the new tab button then select Settings
     - Scroll down until you find this section:

     ```json